dimosr/corda-supply-chain/README.md

 The cargo items are represented via a `LinearState` in the ledger.

+For a more detailed, high-level description, you can read the following [blogpost](https://dimosr.github.io/dissecting-a-cordapp/).

 ## How to run the demo from terminal

 * Deploy nodes